Scholarships & Awards

 - Willing to attend a meeting of the Society in May prior to departure to be introduced as Scholars, and in October after their return from Scotland to describe their experiences

-For more information, contact TBA
+For more information, contact the Center for Global Education

 How can I use financial aid to study abroad?

-- Summer programs: If you are enrolled at least half-time during the summer (minimum of 1.5 units), please contact your Financial Aid Advisor to schedule an appointment to review your options.
+- Summer Programs: If you are enrolled at least half-time during the summer (minimum of 1.5 units), please contact your Financial Aid Advisor to schedule an appointment to review your options.
 Your standard financial aid award (fall/spring) may not be used towards your summer costs.